jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ![](./images/changelog-exec-mode.png)

+???- question "How to mask a field?"
+    Create a new table from the existing one, and then use REGEXP_REPLACE to mask an existing attribute

+    ```sql
+    create table users_msk like users;
+    INSERT INTO users_msk SELECT ..., REGEXP_REPLACE(credit_card,'(\w)','*') as credit_card FROM users;
+    ```

+### How to specific to Confluent Cloud

-???- question "How to run Confluent Cloud for Flink"
+???- question "How to run Confluent Cloud for Flink?"
-    See [the note](../techno/ccloud-flink.md), but can be summarized as, create a stream processing compute pool in the same environment and region as the Kafka cluster, then use Console or CLI (flink shell) to interact with topics.
+    See [the note](../techno/ccloud-flink.md), but can be summarized as: 1/ create a stream processing compute pool in the same environment and region as the Kafka cluster, 2/ use Console or CLI (flink shell) to interact with topics.

     ![](../techno/diagrams/ccloud-flink.drawio.png)